Understand the Background of Area Rugs Now

 Now that you have a dark purple rug laying on your living room, you may be interested to remember more about where it came from.
 This rug may look just like one that would’ve been used to decorate the home of a Persian noble centuries ago.
 It may keep your home warm the same way animal skin rugs from the past did for those who came before.
 It may even help you connect to your heritage, depending on your history and the type of rug you have chosen to decorate with.
 There’s a lot to remember about the important history of area rugs, and a lot to be grateful for, too!

-READ 6 Reasons to Use Area Rugs
+READ The Definitive Guide to Cleaning Area Rugs

 Now that area rugs are so widely available to everyone, most homes tend to have at least one somewhere on the floor.
 Rugs now come in all sorts of sizes, shapes, colors, patterns, styles and more, and they’re made out of all types of materials, from the traditional wool to fibers that are made out of recycled tires.
 No matter what you may be looking for when it comes to your home’s decor, you can easily find something out there that will work perfectly to keep your floors looking great into the future.